cwz0522/dev-on-windows_wiki/Installing-GCC--&-MSYS2.md

 Done.
 Now you can use `gcc`, `g++`, etc to get your 64-bit targeting compiler from your regular command line.
 To make 32-bit binaries, use `i686-w64-mingw32-g++` and co.

+To be safe and reproducible, MSYS2 by default disables inheriting your `PATH` settings in their environments.
+You can toggle this option per environment by looking in the respective `.ini` file in `C:\dev\msys64` for `MSYS2_PATH_TYPE=inherit`.
+My recommendation is to inherit the path for the MinGW32/64 environments, but keeping the MSYS environment pure.

 ---

 ### The instructions below are an example of installing a library, this part is not required.